What is a Mental Health Case Manager and What Do They Do?

 While a bachelor’s degree is the baseline standard for this field, many employers prefer that applicants have a master’s degree in a relevant field such as psychology, human resources, sociology, or social work.

 Because the component factors of a client’s life underpin the causes and ongoing challenges they face, mental health case managers must be observant, intelligent, and flexible—ready to build solutions for people in crisis.
 In addition to a deep comprehension and history of study in mental health and psychiatric assessment, mental health case managers benefit from being fully rooted in their local communities.
-This helps them to know where best to direct patients in dire need, as well as building lasting relationships with other professionals in the community who offer guidance services to those in crisis.
+This helps them to know where best to direct patients in dire need, as well as build lasting relationships with other professionals in the community who offer guidance services to those in crisis.

 A sense of honor and compassion should inform all that a mental health case manager does.
 Because many clients simply require accountability partners to keep them on track, positions often call on professionals to employ a robust array of current theories and methodologies.